satyso/SYClassConverter/README.md

 SYClassConverter
 ================

-target:the conversion from one class into another one current progress:the conversion from dictionary into a class
+target:the conversion from one class into another one '\r\n' current progress:the conversion from dictionary into a class